 These individuals will be identified by the primary course instructor for each course based on their content knowledge and clinical skill and will receive a semester contract.
-Primary course instructors should submit The name and contact information of the requested Associated Hourly Faculty member to the administrative assistant.
-This will trigger the process for completion of the Associated Hourly Faculty Request Form.
-This form will be completed by the faculty member who is making the request and the associated faculty member, then approved by the Department Chair.
-The administrative assistant will ensure that an updated CV is on file, as well as completion of a W9.
+Primary course instructors should submit an Associated Hourly Faculty Request Form and instructor Curriculum Vitae (CV), unless previously on file, to the Department administrative assistant, who forwards to the Department Chair to obtain necessary approvals.
+The administrative assistant will then prepare a contract letter to be signed by the lab instructor or Associated Hourly Faculty.

-Lab instructors will provide substantive feedback regarding the course to the primary instructor, who will add this data to the DPT Course Evaluation Form.
-Associated faculty who serve as lab instructors will be evaluated by students through the university process and by the primary course instructor of the course within the evaluation of their course.
+Lab instructors will provide substantive feedback regarding the course to the primary instructor, who will add this data to the DPT Course Evaluation Form Associated faculty who serve as lab instructors will be evaluated by students through the university process and by the primary course instructor of the course within the evaluation of their course.
 This data is collected and analyzed by the DPT Outcomes Committee and discussed with the Department faculty during End of Semester Review (ESR) for recommendation or action.